-In our WordPress theme PageSpeed comparison, we have tested the PageSpeed score – and show how it can be improved for the themes.
+In our WordPress Theme PageSpeed comparison, we tested the PageSpeed score – and show how it can be improved in themes.

-Unfortunately, the focus of many theme authors is not on improving the modularity and thus also the PageSpeed – but that as many functions as possible are offered – which is not one of the tasks of a WordPress theme.
+Unfortunately, the focus of many theme authors is not to improve modularity and thus PageSpeed – but that as many features as possible are offered – which is not one of the tasks of a WordPress theme.

 Thus, a poorly optimized WordPress theme is often one of the biggest blockers for a high PageSpeed – here only a technical relaunch helps.

 Multi purpose plugins are often harmful